| |

 perfect voice for the 1st Annual Indpendent Food Festival & Awards

+which will happen 'virtually' on Tuesday, February 22nd, 2005.
 I'm proud to be a part of the awards as well as a

 part of the sponsoring organization - TasteEverything.org.
 The